-K.2.j.
-Leachate Collection and Removal System Maintenance
+K.2.j Leachate Collection and Removal System Maintenance

-Refer to the current LMP Report in Appendix C of the April 2015 Operation Permit Intermediate Modification Application.
+Refer to the current LMP Report incorporated as part of the current Operation Permit.

 K.3 OPERATING RECORD

 The operating record will be maintained on site in the Administration Building or at the SWMG office.
 The operating record will be accessible to the Facility operation personnel and will be available for inspection by FDEP.
 The records include the following: